NNNIC/psgg-unity-menu/README.md

 ## Error Dialog

-Error dialog can be created by ErrorDlg/.V.SetError();
+Error dialog can be created by ErrorDlg.V.SetError();
 It allows you to call the api multi times.

 ## Event System